-Jesus' miracle involving Peter finding a coin in a fish's mouth, enough to pay the Temple tax for both men, is often overlooked.
-Martin Collins explains the biblical background of the Temple tax, as well as Christ's awesome display of prescience, power, and control in performing this miracle.
+Jesus' miracle involving Peter finding a coin in a fish's mouth, enough to pay the Temple tax for both men, is often overlooked, yet illustrates Christ's nature.

 Self-exaltation was one of the sins that got Satan in trouble—and we certainly do not want to follow his lead!
 Conversely, we are to humble ourselves so God can exalt us in due time.

 John Ritenbaugh, affirming that God's Word is a discerner of the innermost thoughts of the heart, assures us that God, in His supreme sovereignty, has an awareness of each and every one of us.
 In our natural, carnal state, we are full of pride, wearing it . . .

 All four gospels include Zechariah's prophecy that Messiah would ride into Jerusalem on a donkey.
 This misunderstood beast has a unique symbolic meaning.